Ramsey transfer to semi-retractions: applications

-The argument for Case 2 is similar but in this case we first find the bipartite graph on pairs $([a]/E,[b]/E)$ in $\I$ with appropriate $R_2$-relations to $[\ov{c}]/E$ as dictated by the common quantifier-free type.
-Then all $R_1$-configurations are easily found within the classes $[a]/E$, $[b]/E$, $[c_i]/E$ to match the common quantifier-free type of $\ii, \jj$. \end{proof}
+In the second case, assume that $l=1$.
+Then $\neg E(x_s,x_t) \in p^*$ and $q_1$ and $q_2$ disagree on $R_2(x_s,x_t)$.
+We may realize arbitrary finite bipartite graphs on pairs $([a]/E,[b]/E)$ in the quotient structure (mentioned in Observation \ref{sigma}(2)) with edge relation $R_2$ and with all the required $R_2$-relations to some fixed $(n-2)$-tuple $[\ov{c}]/E$, as dictated by the common quantifier-free type.
+Then all $R_1$-configurations are easily found within the classes $[a]/E$, $[b]/E$, $[c_i]/E$ to match the common quantifier free type, and so we may complete this argument as in the first case. \end{proof}